Odia Mitha, also referred to as Odia Sweets, are a perfect blend of traditional desserts that are primarily baked or steamed to achieve perfection.

 (1)

 As mentioned, Odia cuisine has many social, cultural, and agricultural influences.
-In a few points, here are some fun facts to introduce you to Odia sweets.
+In a few points, here are some key facts to introduce you to Odia sweets.

 According to Hindu scripture, Odia cooks from the Puri region had the best ability to make food.
 This belief lasted for centuries.
-So in the nineteenth century, dozens of Odia cooks migrated to Bengal.
+So in the nineteenth century, dozens of Odia cooks migrated to Bengal for work.

 The Best Odia Sweets to Try

 Finally, here are some yummy sugary foods from Odisha for all sweet teeth.
-Some are already quite famous and can be found outside Odisha or India.
-So please note, who knows, you might find them in your favorite bakery or cafe!
+Some are already quite famous and most searched for sweets in google.
+So please note, if your search for Odia Sweet is on while away from Odisha, you might find them in your favorite Rasabali Outlet !

 1. Khiri Payesh (Kheer)